 - Build 3D models of clusters.
-Here’s something cool that she built on her own to “feel” the Kubernetes design:-This kind of interactive learning can be very effective to learn and memorize.
+Here’s something cool that she built on her own to “feel” the Kubernetes design:

 The day started off with a candid chat “AMA Coffee Klatch” of lot of folks with Priyanka Sharma(@pritianka) over a Zoom call.
 It was a fun session where you could ask about anything that happens in and around CNCF and how you can be involved with answers straight out of the mouth of the General Manager herself.
 A must-attend in every KubeCon!

 Time for the final KubeCon keynote and the day, a bit sad that it’s ending but the past few days had been nothing but awesome.